Raxephion/Old-Perchance-Revival-WebUI/README.md

 > ⚠️ **Early Development Notice**
 > This app is still in **very early development**.
 It can already generate images successfully, but expect bugs, missing polish, and future changes (including some big ones).
 It’s functional but **not production-ready yet**.
 Stability is good so far, but this is more of an early preview than a final release.

+**✨ Important Update: 01/08/2025 - Managed to track down more perchance models, presets and system prompts.
+After being emailed by people using this app, and seeing there actually IS interest, I will up the momentum again with this.
+Pity about the toxicity on Reddit, but as long as the interest remains, this shall remain in active development ✨**

+**✨ Important Update: 11/07/2025 - New realistic model - CyberRealistic - added  ✨**

+**✨ Important Update: 30/06/2025 - Just got back from a short break & will continue development on this app in the following days!
+Some new models to be added as well  ✨**

+**✨ Important Update: 11/06/2025 - Enhanced Portability & Local Model Caching! ✨**

 # Perchance Revival - Easy Local SD 1.5 Image Generation